studio-a-productions/maze_runners/README.md

 In `Beta 0.3`, we wanted to focus on adding more powerups and features to the game.
 For this update, we've fixed the `Divine Eyes` powerup.

-Also we've deployed a new, handy powerup: `Angelic Shield`, which should spawn everywhere except the `small` levels.
+Also we've deployed a new, handy powerup: `Angelic Shield`, which should spawn everywhere except the `small` levels, and uses a *generated* **texture**.

+### BETA 0.4

+In this update, we'll focus on adding more gameplay elements to the mazes themselves.

+This update will include:

+- new trap type

+- new healing station type

+- new maze algorythem

+- new map type

+### BETA 0.5 and above

+There are no plans yet for BETA 0.5, and above, at the moment.

 # Contribution
 > A guide to contributing to the project.
 (Coming soon!)